pokergeist/Switchboard-QT/README.md

 The Switchboard QT board also hosts a TI INA219 power monitor (voltage, current, power).

-There are two Qwiic/STEMMA QT connector plus one on the QT Py micro.
+There are two Qwiic/STEMMA QT connectors plus one on the QT Py micro.

-There is a jumper header that accepts 5V power and provides access to unused GPIO lines.
+A jumper header that accepts 5V power and provides access to unused GPIO lines.

 ## Lineage